mralra/centrallogging/README.md

 4. check the elk_-variables in playbooks/play-server.yml
 5. run `ansible-playbook -i inventory/hosts -e "riemann_email_user=xxx" -e "riemann_email_pass=xxx" -e "riemann_email_from=xxx" -e "riemann_email_receiver=xxx" playbooks/play-server.yml`
 6. navigate to the hostname which is set in the variable `elk_nginx_server_name` and enter the given credentials to log into kibana
-7. set default index pattern:
+7. set default index pattern and add sample dashboard:
    1. In the menu on the left side, navigate to Management -> Stack Management
-   2. Also on the left side, navigate to Kibana -> Index patterns
+   2. Also on the left side, navigate to Kibana -> Saved Objects
+   3. click on the "Import" button
-   3. click on the blue "Create index pattern" button
+   4. upload "kibana.ndjson" and click on the blue "Import" button
-   4. type in "logstash-*" as pattern and go next
-   5. select @timestamp as time field and finish by "create index pattern"
 8. now you can discover your ES-index

 ## setup beat-clients